farblos/wpg2dk/README.md

 By default, the UIID coincides with the file name, but there are different formats for the UIID available.

-The WPG metadata refers to the volumes that contain (or have contained) the media files by volume ID.
+The WPG metadata refers to the volumes that contain the media files by volume ID.
 These are the numbers behind the initial hash signs seen above.
-The rest of the media file paths consists of their directory path on the volume and their file name.
+The rest of the media file names consists of their directory path on the volume and their file name as found in the WPG metadata.
+The result of these three items joined together with the path separator in between we call "pseudo file name".

 `wpg2dk` does not have the information on the drive letters that are used or have been used to mount the volumes referenced in these file names.
-So it is basically up to you to identify the correct volumes by the remainder of the file paths.
+So it is basically up to us to identify the correct volumes by the remainder of the file paths.
 In the case of our example, volume 2 happens to be the NTFS volume labeled "archive".
-That we have mounted on path `/media/archive`, so we must map somehow the volume prefix `#2/` to `/media/archive/`.
+Assume we have mounted that on path `/media/archive`, so we must map somehow the volume prefix `#2/` to `/media/archive/`.

-To do so, we use command line option `--mmap '<source>=<destination>'`, like in the following example:
+To do so, we specify a media file map with command line option `--mmap '<source>=<destination>'`, like in the following example:

     [wpg2dk]$ ./wpg2dk summary --mmap '#2/images/00/=/media/archive/images/00/' \
               "$wpgsqlitedir/Pictures.db"